Sam Carrick, right, battles for the puck with Ryan Lindgren...

 Sam Carrick, right, battles for the puck with Ryan Lindgren during Rangers training camp at the team's training facility in Greenburgh, N.Y., on Sept.
 21. Credit: Neil Miller

-GREENBURGH — Sam Carrick spent three-quarters of the season last year mired in losing, playing for an Anaheim Ducks team that was going nowhere.
+GREENBURGH — Sam Carrick spent three-quarters of the 2023-24 season mired in losing, playing for an Anaheim Ducks team that was going nowhere.

-With the Rangers, he is one of two new faces in the locker room, along with winger Reilly Smith, and he’ll be replacing the popular Goodrow, who was waived over the summer in a salary cap maneuver and claimed off waivers by San Jose.
+With the Rangers, he is one of two new faces in the locker room, along with winger Reilly Smith, and will be replacing the popular Goodrow, who was waived over the summer in a salary cap maneuver and claimed off waivers by San Jose.

 “Year to year, when I was with Anaheim, it seemed like there was a lot of [roster] turnover,’’ Carrick said when asked about being the new guy in the room.
-“That's usually because when the team's not doing very well, then they tend to mix things up.
-But when the team's doing well, they tend to keep things together.
-So, yeah, I think part of my job is just to come in here and be a good fit.’’
+“That’s usually because when the team’s not doing very well, then they tend to mix things up.
+But when the team’s doing well, they tend to keep things together.
+So yeah, I think part of my job is just to come in here and be a good fit.’’

 “For the fourth line, we don’t want to just play a couple minutes a night and not really help out the team,’’ Carrick said.
 “We want to be a line that can go there, create energy every shift, be reliable, [so the coaches can] put us out there on defensive zone draws.

-“And anytime we can chip in offensively as well, it's a bonus.’’
+“And any time we can chip in offensively as well, it’s a bonus.’’

 SUBSCRIBE

-Unlimited Digital AccessOnly 25¢for 5 months
+Unlimited Digital AccessOnly 25¢for 6 months

 ACT NOWSALE ENDS SOON | CANCEL ANYTIME